Chapter 0: Basics of Python

 When a bank loads a 10-million-row transaction file, the first thing an analyst does is print(df.shape) and print(df.head()) — the Python equivalent of checking that the file opened correctly before running any analysis.

-Variables & Arithmetic
+Variables and Arithmetic

 Background